herrevilkitten/holiday-in-ten-towns/Session_10.md

 	* According to rumors, sketchy stuff is happening at the castle.
 	* The tavern keeper is Rourke
 	* The group decided to use the knowledge of the Duergar as a ruse to get into the castle.
 	* The castle guards were dressed in black and wearing amulets made out of _shards of shardalin_.
+Midnight inquired about the amulet and was rebuffed, gently.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMyODgyMzcsLTE2NzQ3NDQ1MSwtMjAxNT
+eyJoaXN0b3J5IjpbLTEzNTMyNTk4ODgsLTE2NzQ3NDQ1MSwtMj
-YzOTY0NiwtMTgwNDgwMTg4Miw4MjgxNjk1ODEsMTU4Njc1NDAx
+AxNTYzOTY0NiwtMTgwNDgwMTg4Miw4MjgxNjk1ODEsMTU4Njc1
-OSwtODIxODgzNTU5LC0zNDQyOTY0NTksNjY3MTM0NTcxLDI0MT
+NDAxOSwtODIxODgzNTU5LC0zNDQyOTY0NTksNjY3MTM0NTcxLD
-AzNzY0Myw0NzcxMDUwOTIsNzMwOTk4MTE2XX0=
+I0MTAzNzY0Myw0NzcxMDUwOTIsNzMwOTk4MTE2XX0=
 -->